zunction/blog-source/content/pages/About.md

-Title: About
+Title: About Me
-#Date: 2016-07-04 20:38
-#Category:
-Tags:
 Slug: about

-#Author: zunction
-#Summary:
-#Status: draft
+Welcome to my page!

-I am currently a research assistant at [Singapore University of Technology and Design](http://www.sutd.edu.sg/) and will be starting my PhD studies with Shaowei Lin as my advisor.
-My PhD studies is under the EDB-IPP Program and the company that I will be in employment with is [Nvidia](http://www.nvidia.com/content/global/global.php).
+I am currently a research assistant at [Singapore University of Technology and Design](http://www.sutd.edu.sg/) and will be starting my PhD studies with Shaowei Lin as my advisor in September 2016.
+I studied Mathematics in the [National University of Singapore](http://www.nus.edu.sg/) and would like to make use of my mathematical training develop myself in the field of AI and also explore interesting topics like [homotopy type theory](https://homotopytypetheory.org/).